Proof of the Contiguity Conjecture and Lognormal Limit for the Symmetric Perceptron: Main Results

 where $X$ is chosen uniformly at random from $S(G)$.
-Here the distance function $d(X,X_2)=(n-\langle X,X_2\rangle)/2$ is the Hamming distance. \end{thm} This means for a typical solution $X$, there is no other solutions at a constant distance from it.
+Here the distance function $d(X,X_2)=(n-\langle X,X_2\rangle)/2$ is the Hamming distance. \end{thm} This means that for a typical solution $X$, there is no other solutions of distance less than or equal to $\delta n$ from it.
 Or in other words, for a typical solution $X$, if we flip a small constant proportion of its entries, the resulting vector is not a solution.